softplus/static-social-posts/README.md

 ```

 It works with the full URL of the post (easier to copy & paste).
+Mastodon needs the full URL since posts are located on the user's server, not in a central repository.
 After adding these to a post, you must preprocess the posts before hosting with Hugo.

-Some Mastadon servers are quite slow.
+Some Mastodon servers are quite slow.
 When creating the screenshot, Puppeteer waits until the embedded iframe of the post is resized, to try to capture the full content.
 There's a 20 second timeout should that not happen.
 The post includes a title-attribute for the image with a truncated version of the post's text.

 # Twitter Usage